ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 With the above configuration you will get completion hints after 3 characters started with `#`.

-{@img assets/img/mentions_03.png Using mentions with custom text matching.}

 ## Templating

-Templating is configurable by [`config.viewTemplate`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_mentions_configDefinition#property-viewTemplate) and [`config.outputTemplate`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_mentions_configDefinition#property-outputTemplate) options.
-Templating allows you to create customized dropdown view:
+Templating is configurable by [`config.itemTemplate`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_mentions_configDefinition#property-itemTemplate) and [`config.outputTemplate`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_mentions_configDefinition#property-outputTemplate) options.
+Templating allows you to create customized dropdown view and a format of accepted item.

-{@img assets/img/mentions_04.png Using mentions with custom view template.}

-and a format of accepted item:

-{@img assets/img/mentions_05.png Using mentions with custom output template.}
+{@img assets/img/mentions_02.png Using mentions with custom item template.}

 See {@link guide/dev/features/autocomplete/README#templating autocomplete templating guide} for more details.